 With rapid economic growth and social change in China, the floating migrant population has increased rapidly over the last few years.
-Official estimates put Shanghai’s migrant worker population at 10 million.
+Official estimates put Shanghai’s migrant worker population at around 9 million.
 Leaving their hometown in rural areas, most of these migrants take low-ranking jobs and have little access to urban resources such as information, medical care and welfare services.

 The children of migrant workers move with their parents to become temporary residents in urban centers like Shanghai.
 Due to their families’ low economic and social status, living standards can be extremely low.
 Lack of integration with the local population also leads to prejudice and discrimination.